apache/incubator-brooklyn/docs/guide/use/guide/defining-applications/examples.md

 Source code for (more up-to-date!) examples is available for download from GitHub.
 To retrieve the source, execute the following command:

-    git clone git@github.com:brooklyncentral/brooklyn-examples.git
+    git clone git@github.com:apache/incubator-brooklyn.git
+    cd incubator-brooklyn/examples

-You can also [browse the code](https://github.com/brooklyncentral/brooklyn-examples) on the web.
+You can also [browse the code](https://github.com/apache/incubator-brooklyn/tree/examples) on the web.